awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-view-controls.md

 # Viewing the list of controls for a standard<a name="securityhub-standards-view-controls"></a>

-The **Security standards** page provides access to the supported security standards in AWS Security Hub\.
+The **Security standards** page displays the available security standards for AWS Security Hub\.

-For each enabled standard, you can view and filter the list of controls\.
+For each enabled standard, you can display a details page, which includes the list of controls in the standard\.

-From the controls list, you can perform the following actions:
+You can view and filter the list of controls, and perform the following actions:
 + [Enable or disable the control](securityhub-standards-enable-disable-controls.md)
 + [View the details for a control](securityhub-standards-control-details.md)\.
 The control details page includes the list of findings for the control\.
 See [Viewing and taking action on control findings](securityhub-control-manage-findings.md)\.

-## Displaying the controls for an enabled standard \(console\)<a name="securityhub-standards-display-control-list"></a>
+## Displaying the details page for an enabled standard \(console\)<a name="securityhub-standards-display-control-list"></a>

-From the **Security standards** page, you can display the list of controls that are associated with that standard\.
+From the **Security standards** page, you can display a details page for the standard\.
+You can only display details for an enabled standard\.
+You cannot display details for a disabled standard\.

+At the top of the details page is the overall score for the standard\.
+The overall score is the percentage of passed controls relative to the number of enabled controls that have data\.

+Next to the overall score is a chart that summarizes the control statuses\.
+The chart shows the percentage of failed and passed controls\.
+When you pause on the chart, the pop\-up displays the number of failed controls for each severity, the number of controls with a status of **Unknown**, and the number of passed controls\.

+At the bottom of the details page is the list of controls for the standard\.
+The control list is organized and sorted based on the current overall status of the control and the severity assigned to each control\.

 **To display the list of controls for an enabled standard**